Schelbert197/portfolio/_portfolio_featured/frontier.md

 Each algorithm performs differently which allows the robot to succeed in exploring various environments.
 Each one was judged based on a basis of learned map over time.

 #### Distance-based Approach
 The initial "naive" approach was to have the robot simply select a frontier that is closest to its "viewpoint".
 The purpose of the viewpoint is to encourage the robot to keep moving forward in a greedy depth-first approach.
 Once the robot hits a dead end, it then selects the next closest frontier.
 If the robot get's stuck, this algorithm exploits the "spin" motion in Nav2's recovery behaviors to hopefully choose a different frontier and successfully create a path.

+Mathematically, if we consider each candidate frontier cell location $f$ within $F = [f_1, f_2, ..., f_n]$ and $D(f_i)$ is the euclidean distance between the robot and frontier $f_i$ in map space, then the equation becomes:

+$$
+f_{goal} = \mathop{\mathrm{arg\,min}}_{i \in \{1, \ldots, n\}}~D(f_i)
+$$

 **Demo Video**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NitHOxNSBRw?si=nitBtwbttR-mhmkm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>